 When driving into the Jetty Beach campgrounds, take the first left towards the far western corner to find the trailhead.

 Walking clockwise (the views are better this way) from the Jetty beach campground the trail takes you to the western coastline of the Labillardiere Peninsula along a well-worn 4wd track.
-From the vantage points along this first section, the rugged mountains of Tasmania’s southern ranges can be seen as well as deserted rock spree beaches to explore.
+From the vantage points along this first section, the rugged mountains of Tasmania’s southern ranges can be seen as well as deserted rock scree beaches to explore.
 Continuing on, a steep but short climb up Mount Bleak to the highest point of the walk is reached next.
 From here you get your first views of Partridge Island, home to the rare and threatened Forty-spotted Pardalote.
 Here marks the halfway point of the walk.

 From Mt Bleak, the track descends to the coast again through vivid dry sclerophyll forests to Hopwood Beach.
 Following the beach to its end, the trail then cuts through scrub land to Bulters Beach.
 This section of the walk is often teaming with birdlife such as sea eagles, bronze-cuckoos and black cockatoos.